 Podia excels as it gives a comprehensive set of tools for your site and content.

-You can host whatever kind of digital content you want, course, ebooks, videos, etc. Podia gives you a custom domain, free hosting, opt-in templates for campaigns, and a learning management system for tracking student progress and performance.
+You can host whatever kind of digital content you want, courses, ebooks, videos, etc. Podia gives you a custom domain, free hosting, opt-in templates for campaigns, and a learning management system for tracking student progress and performance.

-Even on the basic plan comes with unlimited products, customers, email contacts, and files.
+Even the basic plan comes with unlimited products, customers, email contacts, and files.
 The basic plan does not have a blog tool or membership functionality though.